HCS HB 1871 -- ELECTIONS (McGaugh)

 This bill allows a provisional ballot to be cast in any public election.

-The bill provides that votes for write-in candidates must only be counted for candidates who have filed a declaration of intent to be a write-in candidate, even if no candidate has filed for that office.
+The bill provides that votes for write-in candidates must be counted only for candidates who have filed a declaration of intent to be a write-in candidate, even if no candidate has filed for that office.

 Statutes affected: